-2. DO get on the same parenting page with your new spouse -- and his or her ex.
+2. Do get on the same parenting page with your new spouse -- and their ex.

 "All the parents need to discuss their methods -- rewards, punishments, chores, allowances, bedtimes, homework -- and come to an agreement about the rules," says Tina B. Tessina, PhD, author of Money, Sex and Kids: Stop Fighting about the Three Things That Can Ruin Your Marriage.
 "The transition is much easier if the parents are in accord.
 If something happens you haven't discussed, just defer to one parent, and work it out later."

-3. DO encourage your stepchild to have one-on-one time with both of his or her biological parents.
+3. DO encourage your stepchild to have one-on-one time with both of their biological parents.